 Pool Pumps: $200-$400

-It depends on where you live and the kind of panels you plan to use.
-Andover can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.
+It depends on where you live and what type of panels you're installing.
+Andover can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Andover amount to $1,349.